egorshulga/react-native-samsung-accessory/CONTRIBUTING.md

 ```sh
 npm run test
 ```

-To edit the Objective-C files, open `example/ios/SamsungAccessoryExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-samsung-accessory`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativesamsungaccessory` under `Android`.